quanghoangvhitc/quanghoangvhitc/README.md

 ### 🧑‍💻 About Me

 Backend Developer with **nearly 10 years of experience** building enterprise software systems on the **.NET platform**.

-- 🏢 Led a team developing **Digital Office (eOffice) for Petrolimex Group** — serving thousands of employees nationwide
-- 🔧 Designed and built RESTful APIs, Windows Services, and third-party system integrations
-- 📱 Delivered performance improvements of **+50% (Petrolimex)** and **+60% (Vietnam Airlines)** on mobile apps
-- ⚙️ Experienced in Windows Server & IIS deployment, system monitoring, and production operations
-- 🛒 Built a full-featured retail POS system (WinForms + DevExpress + ASP.NET Core MVC) — currently in production use

 ---

 ### 🛠️ Tech Stack